12.3 Termination of Support

 Overview

-When a child support obligation ends, the Wyoming CSE Program shall assess the case for further action based upon the reason the child support obligation ended or any specific guidance in a court order for future enforcement of child support arrears.
+When a child support obligation ends, the Wyoming CSP shall assess the case for further action based upon the reason the child support obligation ended or any specific guidance in a court order for future enforcement of child support arrears.

 Policy